OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/troubleshooting-tentacles.md

 ![](images/5865771.png)

-## Schannel and TLS Configuration Mismatches
+## Schannel and TLS configuration mismatches

 Octopus uses `Schannel` for secure communications and will attempt to use the best available protocol available to both servers.
 If you are seeing error messages like below, try [Troubleshooting Schannel and TLS](/docs/administration/security/octopus-tentacle-communication/troubleshooting-schannel-and-tls.md):